pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/wwr_api.md

 ```

 {{% notice warning %}}
-If the model is not simulated, this function can still run, however, it will not apply a target WWR to the model because it cannot find any conditioned surface to adjust WWR.
+If the model is not simulated, this function can still run.
+However, it will not apply a target WWR to the model because it cannot find any conditioned surface to adjust WWR.
 {{% /notice %}}

 {{< line_break >}}

 #### Function behavior

-It is important to understand the function behaviors before calling this function.
+It is essential to understand the function behaviors before calling this function.

-1. If the target WWR is smaller than the model overall WWR, the function will proportionally reduce the size of every window while keep their center coordinates fixed
+1. If the target WWR is smaller than the model overall WWR, the function will proportionally reduce the size of every window while keeping their center coordinates fixed
 2. If the target WWR is greater than the model overall WWR, the function will:
-   - remove all windows in surfaces and then add a new windows to meet the required WWR.
-This step will only applies to surfaces that have windows
+   - remove all windows in surfaces and add new ones to meet the required WWR.
+This step will only apply to surfaces that have windows
    - Plenums (including air loop supply and return plenums) are not considered in the WWR expanding algorithm.
-   - If every surface that has window is reaching 90% window-to-wall ratio, but the total gross WWR of the building is still smaller than the target WWR, then the function will create new windows in every other surface to meet the target WWR for the building.
+   - If surfaces with windows reach a 90% WWR, the total gross WWR of the building is still smaller than the target WWR.
+The function will create new windows on every other surface to meet the target WWR for the building.
 The size of new windows should be proportional to their host surface.
      ![WWR_EXPAND](/BEM-for-PRM/user_guide/prm_api_ref/images/wwr_expand_test.PNG?width=800px&align=left&classes=border)
-   - If there are doors in the surface, the maximum window to wall ratio for that surface will readjust to ensure the total area of fenestration and doors to be 90% of the surface area.
+   - If there are doors on the surface, the maximum WWR for the surface will readjust to ensure the total fenestration area and doors are 90% of the surface area.
      ![WWR_DOOR_EXPAND](/BEM-for-PRM/user_guide/prm_api_ref/images/wwr_expand_doors_test.PNG?width=800px&align=left&classes=border)

 {{< line_break >}}